minvws/nl-covid19-data-dashboard/docs/choropleth-topojson.md

 - `gemeente_gegeneraliseerd_2022`
 - `veiligheidsregio_gegeneraliseerd_2022`
 - `landsdeel_gegeneraliseerd_2022`

-NOTE: The year indicator will differ when dealing with newer data.
-Find the layer with the most recent year.

 Import with the CRS:`EPSG:28992 - Amersfoort / RD New - Projected` projection which should the default while importing.